ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 [ReVanced](https://revanced.app/) is a free modular patcher for Android apps such as YouTube.
 It can be used to create applications that have extra features and customizability, similar to how a browser extension works, but for apps.

 ReVanced Extended is a derivative project of ReVanced mainly of just patches made for YouTube, YT Music, and Reddit.
-ReVanced Extended focuses on providing more features than the ReVanced patches.
-ReVanced Extended was developed by inotia00 (until January 2024), and forks of his work are continuing to be developed by their respective maintainers.
-ReVanced Extended is not affiliated with ReVanced.
+It focuses on providing more features than the ReVanced patches, and it is not affiliated with ReVanced.

 ### **2. Is ReVanced Extended discontinued?**

-inotia00 discontinued ReVanced Extended on January 26th, 2024, and some users have had issues with the patched apps since then.
-However, there are several forks/adaptions of inotia00's work which are continuing to be developed, namely [ReX by YT-Advanced](https://github.com/YT-Advanced/ReX-patches) and [ReVanced Extended by anddea](https://github.com/anddea/revanced-patches).
+Not currently.
+It has been in the past, but inotia00 is actively maintaining it at the moment.

 ### **3. Is ReVanced Extended safe?**

-MicroG, official patching tools, and the patches are all open-source.
+GmsCore, official patching tools, and the patches are all open-source.
 You can read the code and verify that it is safe.